-From 8 to 12 weeks a kitten needs feeding four times a day, with these meals spaced out evenly throughout the day time.
+From 8 weeks old a kitten needs feeding four times a day, with these meals spaced out evenly throughout the day time.

 After 6 months old your kitten will be developed enough to cope with his meals in two larger servings, to be provided in the morning and late afternoon.

 You can continue in this manner for the rest of his life.

 Mealtimes and schedules: when to feed your kitten

 Since our cat was about 6 months old he has been fed at 7.30am and again at 4pm.

 This works well for us as a family and for him, except around daylight savings changes.

 When he is most unimpressed with the delay in dinner time.